Student Resources

 Nicole Hopkins

-Nicole is a senior and the student intern working on the ePortfolio project.
-She is studying English Writing.
+Nicole is the graduate assistant working on the ePortfolio project.
+She studied English Writing and is now studying Adult & Higher Education.

 Mila Kissinger

-Mila is a sophomore studying Physics.
+Mila is studying Physics.
 She completed her ePortfolio as the final project for her role as a mentor in the Sophomore Surge program.

 Ethan Zwickey

-Ethan is a sophomore studying Business Finance.
+Ethan is studying Business Finance.
 He completed his ePortfolio as the final project for his role as a mentor in the Sophomore Surge program.